CollegeBoreal/Tutoriels/3.Angular/A.Auth/docs/DEBUG.md

 # Debug the Application

-:O: After launching your browser (you should hit the login page, register first)
+:o2: After launching your browser (you should hit the login page, register first)

 http://localhost:4200